nma100/balancer-minimal-ui/README.md

 See a demo [here](https://balancer-minimal-ui-whve.vercel.app/).

-## Runs the app in the development mode
+## Run the app in the development mode
 Install dependencies
 `npm install`